Senate committee launches probe of JPM's 'Whale' losses

 So far, seven current and former JPM employees have hired lawyers to help them navigate the investigations.
 The bank's internal probe is ongoing.

-"At a time when questions are regularly being asked as to why more prosecutions are not being brought against financial institutions, the Senate Committee obviously thinks it has an important role to play in exploring these matters," said Daniel Richman, a professor at Columbia Law School.
+Levin's investigation could focus on the risks the CIO's trading activities posed to taxpayers, regardless of whether any of the activity is determined to be criminal, the source said.

-Levin's committee has examined other big banks' behaviour in the past and issued reports that have become part of the foundation for new financial regulation.
+Levin's committee has examined other big banks' behavior in the past and issued reports that have become the foundation for new financial regulation.

-"This subcommittee has no legislative jurisdiction, but it has formidable clout," said Karen Shaw-Petrou, co-founder of Federal Financial Analytics in Washington.

-"It can't move legislation, but it can change public opinion in ways that force the hand of both other Senators and, even if Congress is stymied, regulators.
-A clear case in point is the subcommittee's recent hearing on HSBC, which is having far-reaching impact on enforcement actions related to Iran sanctions," she added.

 The probe by Levin's committee was first reported by Bloomberg news.